Susan Daniel, Chair

 The School of Dental Hygiene, committed to solving global oral health problems, offers a variety of service learning programs in partnership with non-governmental agencies, academic institutions, and private organizations worldwide.
 Faculty-led experiences offer unique opportunities for students to travel abroad, develop cross-cultural competence, experience global health challenges, and engage in projects that advance oral health.
 International locations are determined by the School of Dental Hygiene in conjunction with the Office of Study Abroad.
 Program participation requires approval from the School of Dental Hygiene and the Office of Study Abroad.

-Entry-level and B.S.D.H. degree completion dental hygiene students who have a 3.3 grade point average from each institution attended and who have senior standing may apply to the bachelor's to master's accelerated program.
+Entry-level and B.S.D.H.
+Post-licensure online dental hygiene students who have a 3.3 grade point average from each institution attended and who have senior standing may apply to the bachelor's to master's linked program.
 This program allows gifted undergraduate students the opportunity to take up to 12 credit hours of graduate course work and apply them to both degrees.
-Other restrictions apply.
-Consult with the School of Dental Hygiene for more information.
+Taking linked coursework does not guarantee admission into the master's program.
+Students must formally apply and be accepted into the dental hygiene graduate program.
+Students in the linked program must earn a minimum of 150 credit hours (120 for the undergraduate degree and 30 for the graduate degree).
+Consult with the graduate program director for more information.

 The Dental Hygiene Research Center